GaloyMoney/blink/CONTRIBUTING.md

 ```

 #### Defining objects with methods
-We use functional constructors to define certain types of objects that we can call method on.
+We use functional constructors to define certain types of objects that we can call methods on.
 The intention here is to instantiate the object first and then call methods on that object with method-specific args to execute some functionality.

 For objects like these, the interface for the object is defined using a `type` declaration and methods are typed at this point.